fredericksilva/payshares.github.io/blog/_posts/2015-05-01-development-update-1.md

 title: Development Update 1
 ---

-Payshares is now forging consensus and the initial reference implementation of XPR is available at https://github.com/payshares/paysharesd
+Payshares is now forging consensus and the initial reference implementation of XPS is available at https://github.com/payshares/paysharesd

 Support is being provided for Ubuntu 14.04 LTS 64-bit.
 It is recommended to have at least 2 GB RAM, a quad core processor, and adequate disk space.
 Installation of paysharesd on Ubuntu 14.04 is relatively straightforward with administrator privileges: